 Beat the Heat During Extreme Temperatures

 Over the next few days Connecticut is expected to experience extreme temperatures that have prompted heat advisories from the National Weather Service through Wednesday.
-For immediate relief from the heat, dial 2-1-1 or click here to find a cooling center near you.

 While extreme heat can put us all at risk for certain illnesses, especially heat exhaustion and heat stroke, some vulnerable populations are at greater risk than others: